ZONESTAR3D/Upgrade-kit-guide/WiFi/WiFi_User_Guide.md

 ## Connet to printer by AP Mode
 :warning: **You must use AP mode if you are connecting to the WiFi module for the first time.**
+:warning: **The distance of WiFi control is less than 10 meters on AP Mode.**
 1. Turn on the WiFi on LCD MENU “Control>>Configre>>WiFi”, after WiFi working, it will shows a IP address on the bottom of LCD screen “192.168.0.1”
 ![](AP1.jpg)
 2. Choose the WiFi hotspot "ZONESTAR3DP" on the laptop (or any other device can receive the WiFi signal), connect it, the default password is 12345678.